 This is a lovely, creamy highlighter stick with a Vitamin E core.
 It glides on super smoothly and blends out flawlessly.
 It’s a soft gold colour with a hint of pink and has a subtle sparkle/shimmer.

-I applied it to my nose, cheekbones and as it has Vitamin E, I even tried it on my lips.
+I applied it to my nose and cheekbones, and as it has Vitamin E, I even tried it on my lips.
 It gave me a bit of a 90’s frosted lip vibe, but I quite liked it.